JekaGrib/lola/README.md

 ![](https://github.com/JekaGrib/lola/raw/master/other/pic/dbDiagram.png)

-To create database structure you can use file "dbStructure.sql"
+To create database structure you can use file "dbStructure.sql" Psql command:

+    $ \i ./dbStructure.sql;

+## 2. Migrations
+If you want execute some PostgreSQL migrations before start application you can put your SQL scripts in folder "migrations" (program will execute them automatically at startup), they will execute in alphabetical order.
+Or you can do it directly in psql by yourself (file "COMMAND for all migrations with dbStructure" can help you).

+For E2E tests you can use SQL scripts from folder "testMigrations" and put them to "migrations".

-## 2. Add default entities to db
+## 3. Add default entities to db
 Application has several default db entities:
 1. default picture  - picture of deleted user
 2. default user     - deleted user
 2. default author   - deleted author
 2. default category - deleted category

-You can create yours default entities or use folder "migrations" with migrations examples.
+You can create yours default entities or use folder "testMigrations" with migrations examples.

-For all example migrations you can use file "COMMAND for all migrations with dbStructure" for psql.

 Aftеr creating entities enter ids in [Configuration](#2-configuration)

-## 3. Configuration
+## 4. Configuration
 Before start, you should rename "example.config" to "postApp.config".
 Then you should make changes in this file.